AdaCore/gnatcoverage/doc/gnatcov/src_traces.rst

 For the Ada language, gnatcov is currently unable to provided coverage information for:

+* Call expressions in general for pre-Ada 2012 codebases.
 * Call expressions part of the prefix of a dotted name.

 The coverage state of these cases will be reported as undetermined.